All About Authorize.Net’s Silent Post

 One very common topic at the Authorize.Net developer forums is their Silent Post feature and how it works.
 In fact, how it works seems to be the most common question by far.
 For better or worse, Authorize.Net’s documentation seems to be limited concerning silent post so I decided to make this blog post summarizing the information that has been shared in the community concerning this feature.

 When a transaction is completed (via SIM, AIM, ARB, or CIM), Authorize.Net’s servers will literally POST the details of the transaction to a URL you specify.
-In the server-side code for the page that the URL points to, you can read all of the transaction details as if they were fields on a form.
+In the server-side code for the page that the URL points to, you can read all of the transaction details as if they were fields on a form and compare thrive leads vs bloom optin forms.
 The end user never sees any of this, it is all done server-to-server, thus the “Silent” part.

 Silent post will be incurred for successful SIM, AIM, ARB, and CIM transactions (this includes declines) as well as virtual terminal transactions.
 However, if a credit card on file within an ARB subscription has expired a transaction will not process thus you will not receive a Silent Post response, as you only receive Silent Post responses to transactions that process through your account.
 In order to be notified about expired credit cards, you can enable the ARB email notifications from within the account control panel.